 This area offers a unique experience where customers can find various forms of entertainment;

-An informal co-working area created to facilitate connections between customers
+An informal co-working area was created to facilitate connections between customers.

 DJ booth for special events